Glover in Orleans County, Vermont — The American Northeast (New England)

 Erected 2010 by Vermont Division for Historic Preservation.

 Location.
 44° 37.96′ N, 72° 12.679′ W. Marker is in Glover, Vermont, in Orleans County.
 Marker is on Dry Pond Road (Vermont Route 16) 1.9 miles north of Quarry Road, on the right when traveling north.
+Marker is located off Dry Pond Road (Route 16) in a rest area (no services).
 Touch for map.
-Marker is located off Dry Pond Road (Route 16) in a rest area (no services).
 Marker is in this post office area: Glover VT 05839, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 6 other markers are within 15 miles of this marker, measured as the crow flies.
-Wheelock (approx. 7 miles away); Henry M. Leland (approx. 8.2 miles away); Veterans Memorial (approx. 8.3 miles away); Theodore N. Vail (approx. 11.3 miles away); Vail Campus (approx. 11.8 miles away); Old Stone House (approx. 14.2 miles away).
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
+Wheelock (approx. 7 miles away); Henry M. Leland (approx. 8.2 miles away); Veterans Memorial Sterling College (approx. 8˝ miles away); Camp Wapanacki (approx. 10.4 miles away); Theodore N. Vail (approx. 11.3 miles away); Elizabeth Rowell Thompson (approx. 11.7 miles away); District 6 Schoolhouse (approx. 11.7 miles away).

 Also see . . .

 1. Wikipedia - Runaway Pond.
 (Submitted on July 6, 2014, by Kevin Craft of Bedford, Quebec.)

 2. Vermont Living - The story of Runaway Pond.
 (Submitted on July 6, 2014, by Kevin Craft of Bedford, Quebec.)

 Additional keywords.
 Glover Day; Aaron Wilson; Spencer Chamberlain; Runaway Pond Road Race